 There are two types of man-made estrogens:

-- Xenoestrogens are estrogens found in products such as household cleaners, sprays, pesticides, plastics, shampoos and cosmetics.
+- Xenoestrogens are estrogens found in products like household cleaners, sprays, pesticides, plastics, shampoos and cosmetics.
 Xenoestrogens affect menopause by blocking your ovaries and adrenal glands to produce sex hormones.
-These types of estrogens also bind with your receptors and hyperactivate organs causing major problems and exacerbating menopause symptoms.
+These estrogens also bind with your receptors and hyperactivate organs causing major problems and exacerbating menopause symptoms.

 You can avoid xenoestrogens and GMOs by checking products for their contents.
 Before buying any products, read labels and see if these chemicals are in the ingredients.